Heaven Gables

 FAQs

-What Is A Jerkinhead Roof?
+What is a Jerkinhead Roof?

 A Jerkinhead barn roof styles are a combination of gable and hipped roof design.
 It looks like a gable roof on the sides with two slopes meeting at a point and a hipped section at the back shorter than the sides, giving the roof an asymmetrical look.
 The advantages of having it are aesthetics, less prone to leak, and stability.
 The disadvantages are high maintenance and high building cost.